 3- A Strategic Approach to Cost Efficiency

-These advocates become ambassadors who passionately share their positive experiences with your product, effectively becoming an extension of your marketing efforts.
+These supporters become ambassadors who excitedly tell others about their product experiences with your product, basically becoming part of your marketing team.

-By nurturing long-lasting relationships, you position your business as a partner on the customer’s journey, one that is vested in their success and growth.
+By building good customer relationships, you show that your business is like a partner on the customer's journey since you're invested in customer success and growth.

 Tracking Product Retention